gtaksas/Porfolio/README.md

 # Portfolio
 Personal project from 2018.
-Translated from python to javascript.
+First written in python then translated to javascript.